GrennMilo/Data-manager/README.md

 *   Upload LV and GC data files (`.txt` format).
 *   Processes data, merges based on timestamps, and detects experimental stages based on `RelativeTime` in the LV file.
+*   **Custom Report Name Prefix:** Allows users to specify a text prefix (e.g., an experiment name) for the generated report folder, resulting in folder names like `MyExperiment_YYYYMMDD_HHMMSS`.
 *   Generates an overall analysis plot and CSV file combining data from both sources.
 *   Generates individual plots, CSV, and JSON data files for each detected stage.
 *   Provides download links for all generated plots and data files through the web interface.